New York Foam Ban.

-However, following a lawsuit and campaign led by restaurants, recycling companies and foodservice packaging manufacturers, a Judge at the New York Supreme State Court has now overturned the ban.
+However, following a lawsuit and campaign led by restaurants, recycling companies and food service packaging manufacturers, a Judge at the New York Supreme State Court has now overturned the ban.

-One undisputed short answer to whether EPS is recyclable is yes: single serve EPS is recyclable.
+Margaret Chan (Judge) of New York Supreme State Court, indicated that “One undisputed short answer to whether EPS is recyclable is yes: single serve EPS is recyclable.”

 As part of the lawsuit foam manufacturers were given the opportunity to prove that foam food service items could be economically and logistically recycled across the city.